View Document Text

 retirement income plan subject to the Employee Retirement Income Security Act (“ERISA”),

-fiduciary generally retains the right and obligation to vote proxies.
-In such cases, OCA is
+generally retains the right and obligation to vote proxies.
+In such cases, OCA is generally

-an investment advisory contract, or other written directive, or if we have determined that it is in
+investment advisory contract, or other written directive, or if we have determined that it is in the

 Upon written request, a client will be provided with our proxy voting policies and procedures.